Instructor: Ethan Rafuse

 Classes by this instructor

-Instructor bio: Ethan S. Rafuse received his doctorate at the University of Missouri-Kansas City and is professor of military history at the U.S. Army Command and General Staff College.
-His publications include "Robert E. Lee and the Fall of the Confederacy 1863-1865," essays in "The Chattanooga Campaign" and "The Chickamauga Campaign," and "U.S. Presidents During Wartime."
+Instructor Bio: Ethan S. Rafuse received his doctorate at the University of Missouri-Kansas City and is professor of military history at the U.S. Army Command and General Staff College.
+His publications include "Robert E. Lee and the Fall of the Confederacy 1863 - 1865," essays in "The Chattanooga Campaign" and "The Chickamauga Campaign," and "U.S. Presidents During Wartime."

-September 3-17, 2025, KU Edwards Campus, Regnier Hall & Online
+March 25, 2026 to April 8, 2026, KU Edwards Campus, Regnier Hall & Online

-October 29, 2025 to November 12, 2025, KU Edwards Campus, Regnier Hall & Online
+June 10-24, 2026, KU Edwards Campus, Regnier Hall & Online